suurjaak/InputScope/DETAIL.md

 # Whether keyboard key combination event logging is enabled
 KeyboardCombosEnabled     = true

+# Maximum keypress interval to count as one typing session, in seconds.
+KeyboardSessionMaxDelta = 3

 # Whether to ignore repeated keyboard events from long keypresses
 KeyboardStickyEnabled     = true

+# Maxinum number of most common keys/combos for applications on statistics page.
+MaxTopKeysForPrograms = 5

 # Whether mouse logging is enabled
 MouseEnabled              = true